jorislogo.gif

 M5 Interactive Media

-In module 5, the focus lied on game design and 3d modelling, Ashley and I made a game called 'Chrome Heights', revolving around a fictional chararacter named Arlo, who is a music producer.
-The game is highly inspired by the chrometype aesthetic and based on the music that we composed ourselves.
+In module 5 of Creative Technology, the focus lied on game design and 3d modelling.
+In teams of two, students make a video game in in ten weeks.
+My project was a game called 'Chrome Heights', revolving around a fictional chararacter named Arlo, who is a music producer.
+The game is highly inspired by the 'chrometype' aesthetic and based on the music that we composed ourselves.
+My main contribution to this project was creating the 3D assets, making levels, and programming in C* to make the game flow.
 Below are some close up renders from assets made for the game and the whole gameplay video can be found here.

 Screenshot of the game Screenshot of the game